Today's Articles

 Jimmy Jam Harris was born on this date in 1959.
 He is a Black musician, songwriter, and music producer.

-After working with artists like Gladys Knight and Luther Vandross, Jam and Lewis were introduced to Janet Jackson who produced her breakthrough album "Control" in 1986, for which the duo won a Grammy Award.
+After working with artists like Gladys Knight and Luther Vandross, Jam and Lewis were introduced to Janet Jackson, with whom they collaborated on her breakthrough album "Control" in 1986, for which the duo won a Grammy Award.
 Their collaboration on her next album, 1989's "Rhythm Nation 1814", was even more successful.
-In 1990, they created a record label, Perspective Records, and worked with artists that included Michael Jackson, Boyz II Men, The Human League, Usher, Mary J. Blige, and Mariah Carey.
+In 1990, they established a record label, Perspective Records, and worked with artists that included Michael Jackson, Boyz II Men, The Human League, Usher, Mary J. Blige, and Mariah Carey.

 To Become a Musician or Singer